statgen/fivex/README.md

 To change settings specific to an individual machine (such as the data directory), edit the contents of `.env` in the root directory of your project.
 A `.env-sample` file is provided as a template.

+For University of Michigan internal development, files can be found at the following locations:

+Tutorial videos: /net/amd/amkwong/media/
+Data files: /net/amd/amkwong/FIVEx/data/

+Tutorial videos should be copied or linked to the `media/` directory, and data files should be copied or linked to the `data/` directory.

 ### Running the development server
 Make sure to activate your virtualenv at the start of every new terminal session: `$ source venv/bin/activate`